 Adam frequently writes and speaks on legal developments in the areas of shareholders’ rights, contracts, class actions, and real property law.
 Adam also lectures on civil litigation, including discovery and trial techniques.

-Adam is the Vice Chairman of the Board of Directors of the Canadian Baseball Hall of Fame and Museum.
+Adam is the Past-Chair of Board of Directors of the Canadian Baseball Hall of Fame and Museum.

 - Redstone Enterprises Ltd. v.
 Simple Technology Inc., 2017 ONCA 282: successfully represented the Appellant in an appeal that found that the purchaser was not entitled to relief from forfeiture such that the total amount of the $750,000.00 deposit was forfeited to the Appellant.